McGill-MMA-EnterpriseAnalytics/churn/README.md

 5. Composed a Machine Learning Bias Report based on the SHAR analysis to suggest further managerial actions.
 6. Lessons learned and next steps

-## Busniess Context - Jiajun
-### Problem Definition
-### Current Situation
-### Objectives and Benefits
-### Hypothesis
-What can be predicted / optimized
-What are the actions can be taken?
-What are the possible outcomes
-Null hypothesis
-Outcomes and types of errors
+### Null Hypothesis and Types of Errors
+H<sub>0</sub>(Null Hypothesis): The recalll score is less or equal to 0.5 and no predicting power can be generated from the model.
+H<sub>a</sub>(Alternative Hypothesis): The recalll score is greater than 0.5 and some predicting power can be generated from the model
+Types of Erros: Both Type I and Type II errors are expected to be made by the model.
+The goal of the model is to minimize Type II errors (i.e., reducing false negative rate.)

 ## Data Description Report - someone?
 refer here: https://www.kaggle.com/blastchar/telco-customer-churn